brianmaksy/cfc_project/README.md

 Given more time, I would further improve the following points:
 - Higher test coverage
-- Task 2 sometimes returns segmentation fault with deepcopy().
+- Task 2 sometimes returns segmentation fault on local machine.
 To debug the problem with gdb.
+Seg fault possibly related to the point below -
 - Use a Session object to wrap the tests using requests (cf. https://stackoverflow.com/questions/48160728/resourcewarning-unclosed-socket-in-python-3-unit-test)